razakj/rt-treeview/README.md

 There are two components exposed by the package - TreeView and TreeViewDialog.

 Similar to react-toolbox the components are written using React, PostCSS(http://postcss.org/) and CSSNext(http://cssnext.io/).
-That means in order to the components you should use package bundler of your choice and apply both PostCSS and CSSNext loaders.
+That means in order to use the components you should use package bundler ([webpack](https://webpack.js.org/)) for your application along with PostCSS and CSSNext loaders.

 ### TreeView
 ```javascript